vuejs/vetur/README.md

 I quit my job to travel nomadically, to work on Open Source and to conduct independent study/research.

 Vetur is my main focus in Open Source.
-Your help will alleviate my financial concern and allow me to spend more time working on Vetur.
+Your help will alleviate my financial burden and allow me to spend more time working on Vetur.
 Thank you 🙏

 https://github.com/sponsors/octref